 Read the Label

 If you choose yogurt or another dairy food, look on the label for the phrase "contains live active cultures" or "contains probiotics."
 Not all yogurts have them.
-Frozen yogurt doesn't have any.
+Some frozen yogurts have live cultures and some do not.

 If you go with a supplement, know that the FDA regulates these products but treats them like foods and not medications.
 Unlike drug manufacturers, supplement makers don’t have to show their products are safe or effective to sell them.
 That means that these firms are in charge of checking the safety and labeling of their products before they sell them to make sure they meet FDA rules.